Skin colour in ancient mosaics and why it matters

 “Figures that were deftly painted would have looked eerily lifelike, particularly in low and flickering light,” writes Talbot.
 She goes on to include a fascinating quote from Mark Abbe, professor of ancient art at the University of Georgia: “When you went into a place, the divide between what was sculpture and what was actual life was fluid, and highly theatrical.
 You go to a dinner party in Pompeii and there are statues of nude homoerotic youths, in the old, noble Greek tradition.
 And then there are actual slave boys that look just like those well-tanned bronzes, and at first they’re standing still.
 And them they move…”

 You can see where this is leading to.
 We have an article devoted to skin colour in ancient sculpture, we have the concept of optical illusion brought up and examined, but we do not have a single mention of ancient mosaics (or frescoes for that matter).
 Not one.
-Despite the fact that ancient mosaicists from the same period as the classical sculptors used colour expertly and precisely, not a single academic says: ‘By the way, just look down and you can see what colours the original statues might have been.
+Despite the fact that ancient mosaicists from the same period as the classical sculptors used colour expertly and precisely, not a single academic recommends looking at floor mosaics to see what colours the original statues might have been.
 Stone doesn’t significantly wear away, pigments don’t flake off it, no amount of hosing would remove the colour and people couldn’t possibly idealise whiteness in them because they are coloured through and through.
-Moreover, the floors, walls and statues all played a part in the visual trickery so beloved by the Romans so let’s look at mosaics to consider the question of polychromy in ancient art.’
+Moreover, the floors, walls and statues all played a part in the visual trickery so beloved by the Romans so it seems like an obvious step to include mosaics in any discussion of polychromy in ancient art.

 Skin colour in ancient mosaics and the polychromy debate